Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Appendix A: Survey

 \subsubsection{Task Prioritisation and Allocation}

 Task prioritisation, duration, and staff allocation varied according to the care level of the resident, as revealed by the survey responses.
 Open-ended questions such as "Can you describe your resident's morning routine, including waking up, personal care activities, and self-care?
 How long do you normally spend with each resident's self-care?" provided detailed insights into how time is allocated, where interactions take place, and which tasks are prioritised.
 For example, residents requiring higher levels of care often necessitate more time and assistance, especially during personal hygiene activities.
 The responses indicated that staff often spend significant time with these residents, sometimes requiring two staff members to assist, particularly in cases involving physical or cognitive challenges.
 These responses highlighted the need to allocate more staff and time to tasks involving high-care residents.
 The survey responses also shed light on the environmental context of these interactions.
 For instance, residents with limited mobility were primarily assisted in their rooms or bathrooms, whereas those with higher mobility might engage in personal care activities in communal areas.
-This variation in the interaction environment highlights the importance of considering the specific locations where care is provided when allocating tasks and staff.
+This variation in the interaction environment underscores the importance of considering the specific locations where care is provided when allocating tasks and staff.
 Furthermore, structured questions regarding the activities performed during each hour of the shift provided concrete data on task durations and frequencies.
 For example, respondents detailed the time spent on tasks such as meal preparation, medication administration, and personal care, which can be used to estimate the average duration of these activities.
 Additionally, insights into staff break times and the scheduling of communal activities offer crucial data for planning staff coverage and ensuring that residents receive the necessary attention during these periods.
+Finally, survey responses about the proximity and frequency of interactions between staff and residents, along with the number of residents requiring different levels of assistance during meals, help to define contact patterns.
+For example, staff often reported being in close proximity to residents during feeding times, with varying levels of required assistance, which can inform how close contacts are defined in terms of distance and duration.